SPS-L/pyeplan/docs/get_started/introduction.rst

 Other comparable software
 =========================

-* ...
+* HOMER Energy
-* ...
+* RETScreen

 Target user group
 =================

-PyEPLAN is intended for researchers, planners ...
+PyEPLAN is a tool intended for researchers, planners and students aiming at the creation and operation of cost-optimised resilient and sustainable microgrid networks.